pentora-ai/pentora/docs/docs/getting-started/first-scan.md

 # Your First Scan

-This guide walks you through running your first scan with Pentora, from installation to viewing results.
+This guide walks you through running your first scan with Vulntor, from installation to viewing results.

 ## Prerequisites

 Before starting your first scan, ensure you have:

-- Pentora installed on your system
+- Vulntor installed on your system
 - Appropriate network permissions to scan target systems
 - Authorization to scan the target networks (never scan without permission)